a20351766/udo.1.4.0/core/chaincode/shim/ext/cid/README.md

 ## Adding Attributes to Identities

-This section describes how to add custom attributes to certificates when using Hyperledger Fabric CA as well as when using an external CA.
+This section describes how to add custom attributes to certificates when using Hyperledger UDO CA as well as when using an external CA.

-#### Managing attributes with Fabric CA
+#### Managing attributes with UDO CA

 There are two methods of adding attributes to an enrollment certificate with fabric-ca: